amv/gapier/README.md

 ## Configure your Gapier service

 1. First open your browser at "https://myorg-myname-gapier.appspot.com/".
-If you see an error, please wait for a while for the index to be created and reload the page.
 2. Click "Log in!".
 Gapier administration will be permanently bound to the first user who logs in, and no other users can manage the tokens.
 2. Gapier should now ask you for the Client ID and Client secret of the API Credentials you created earlier.
+If you forgot to take note of them, you can find them [here](https://console.cloud.google.com/apis/credentials).
 The domain should be pre-filled correctly.
 3. After storing the credentials, Gapier will guide you to allow it to access to spreadsheets on behalf of some user.
 4. After granting access to spreadsheets, you should be able to start adding spreadsheet tokens!